LinguaPhylo/linguaPhylo.github.io/about.md

 - If the same variable (name) storing alignment in the `model` block also appears in the `data` block, the simulated alignment will be replaced by the (e.g. imported) alignment, which is known as "data clamping".

-### Greek letters

-In the LPhyStudio command line console, greek letters can be inputted by using latex style (e.g. typing `\alpha`), and then it will get converted to the Unicode after the following space is typed.
-Copy-and-paste also does the tricks.

 ### Tree generative distributions